 Click the small resize box in the lower right corner of the Symbol Panel to drag and resize the symbol.
-Shift click to minimize the panel (for use on nonparametric symbols, such as nuts, bolts, valves, etc.).
+Shift click to minimize the panel (for use on nonparametric symbols, such as nuts, bolts, valves, etc.) Symbols Ashlar-Vellum

-starting point of the drag specifies the insertion point for the symbol and the direction of the drag indicates the orientation.
+To place the symbol in the drawing, click or drag a vector on the drawing area.
+Click and the symbol inserts at the clicked location, in its original orientation.
+Drag and the starting point of the drag specifies the insertion point for the symbol and the direction of the drag indicates the orientation.